Altoros/bluemix-object-store-example/README.md

-For this post the app that we will develop is very simple, is a form where the user can upload any binary file, a document, an image, etc. under a "directory" (a container) and then list the documents under certaint directory.
+For this post the app that we will develop is very simple, is a form where the user can upload any binary file, a document, an image, etc. under a "directory" (a container) and then list the documents under certain directory.
 There will be 3 existing directories:
 "Music", "Images", "Docs".

 IBM Object storage overview.